-Action The Act under which it is covered 1.
-Unauthorized wearing of police or military uniforms The Official Secrets Act, 1923 2.
-Knowingly misleading or otherwise interfering with a police officer or military officer when engaged in their duties The Indian Evidence Act, 1872 3.
-Celebratory gunfire which can endanger the personal safety of others The Arms (Amendment) Act, 2019
+Action The Act under which it is

+covered

+1. Unauthorized wearing The Official

+of police or military Secrets Act, 1923

+uniforms

+2. Knowingly misleading The Indian

+or otherwise interfering Evidence Act,

+with a police officer or 1872

+military officer when

+engaged in their duties

+3. Celebratory gunfire The Arms

+which can endanger (Amendment)

+the personal safety of Act, 2019

+others